HEZhaoyuan/HEZhaoyuan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD student at the University of Technology Sydney, deeply engaged in the intersection of AI and healthcare.
-With a foundational Bachelor's degree from the University of Adelaide and a Master's degree from the University of Tasmania, my academic journey has been a progressive dive into the realms of health informatics, machine learning, and medical image analysis.
+I hold a Bachelor’s degree from the University of Adelaide and advanced my studies with a Master's from the University of Tasmania.
+My research interest lies in the dynamic fields of health informatics, machine learning, and medical image analysis.

 My project is on AI-enabled medical technologies: From diagnostics to therapeutics.
 This endeavour aims to leverage artificial intelligence to not only enhance diagnostic accuracy but also to streamline therapeutic interventions.
 By meticulously analysing medical images and data, I strive to contribute to the burgeoning field of intelligent healthcare solutions that promise greater precision and personalisation in patient care.